mighty-gerbils/gerbil/doc/guide.md

 to work.

-For example, suppose we have a module example/hello.ss that we want to compile as an exacutable module:
+For example, suppose we have a module example/hello.ss that we want to compile as an executable module:
 ```
 package: example
 (export main)